victoryhb/streamlit-option-menu/README.md

 - styles (optional, default=None): A dictionary containing the CSS definitions for most HTML elements in the menu, including:
     * "container": the container div of the entire menu
     * "menu-title": the &lt;a> element containing the menu title
-    * "menu-icon": the icon next to the menu title
+    * "menu-icon": the &lt;i> element containing the icon next to the menu
-    * "nav": the &lt;ul> containing "nav-link"
+    * "nav": the &lt;ul> containing all "nav-item" elements
     * "nav-item": the &lt;li> element containing "nav-link"
-    * "nav-link": the &lt;a> element containing the text of each option
+    * "nav-link": all &lt;a> elements containing the text and icon of each option item
-    * "nav-link-selected": the &lt;a> element containing the text of the selected option
+    * "nav-link-selected": the &lt;a> element containing the text and icon of the selected option
-    * "nav-link-text": the &lt;p> text-only element contained in any nav-link
+    * "nav-link-text": all &lt;p> text-only element contained in any nav-link
+    * "nav-link-text-selected": the &lt;p> text-only element in the selected option item
+    * "option-icon": all &lt;i> elements containing the icons for each option item
+    * "option-icon-selected": the &lt;i> element containing only the selected option items icon
-    * "icon": the icon next to each option
+    * "icon": all icons, and the menu icon and every option item icon
     * "separator": the &lt;hr> element separating the options
 - manual_select: Pass to manually change the menu item selection.
 The function returns the (string) option currently selected